 Best April Events in Richmond

 The Richmond Night Market is the largest market of its kind in North America.
 It features Asian street food, entertainment, and a wide variety of merchandise vendors.
-New this year is a Zip Line!
+The Zip Line is the world’s first at a market.
 There are more than 250 food and retail booths, as well as food trucks.
 This annual summer event has been approved for another two years.
 It’s easy to get to from the Canada Line and River Rock Casino.

 New Westminster April Festivals and Events